V Idioms

 - life is made more interesting by doing new or different things

-My grandmother believed that variety is the spice of life and is always starting new projects.
+My grandmother believes that variety is the spice of life and is always starting new projects.

 vent one's spleen